gergelyszabo94/csgo-trader-extension/backend/README.md

 ## priceScraper
 ### priceScraper
-Triggered by CLoudWatch Scheduled events to run every day at 1AM GMT.
+Triggered by CloudWatch Scheduled events to run every day at 1AM GMT.
 It is responsible for fetching pricing information from pricing providers (steamapis, cs.money, bitskins, loot.farm, csgo.tm), unifying the result and creating csgotrader's own price.